chen850512337/Interfacing_ORCA_to_MCPB/README.md

 ```

 ### Compile from source
-If you install `AmberTools` from the source code, then copy files from the
+If you install `AmberTools` from the source code, then replace your AmberTools
-`pymsmt` folder into your AmberTools source directory and recompile.
+source with files from `pymsmt` and recompile.
+Note the file `orcaio.py` is new.

 ## Useage